ivanmurashko/hsprojects/README.md

 # hsprojects
 There are several Haskell projects
 - elliptic: The simplest elliptic curve implementation
+- primenumbers: The prime numbers generator and operations with prime numbers

 Each project has its own Makefile.